Senior Financial Accountant

 Senior Financial Accountant Interview Questions and Answers

-Q1.
-How do you allocate cost and manage payable of the company?
+Q. How do you allocate costs and manage payables for the company?

 I allocate cost by analyzing expenses and assigning them to appropriate cost centers.
 I manage payables by ensuring timely payments and maintaining accurate records.